 An epic of metamodern spirituality, this book-length poem tackles issues related to the fraught quest for meaning in the contemporary world.
-Casting in mythic terms the existential confusion caused by (post)modern deconstruction, it narrates the fall of Heaven and the death of God in the 20th century.
+Casting in mythic terms the collapse of religious traditionalism and the rise of modern rationalism and postmodern relativism, it narrates the fall of Heaven and the death of God in the 20th century.

-However, the "liberated" City that arises from Heaven’s rubble all too quickly devolves into nihilism, consumerism, ugliness, and wide-scale environmental devastation.
+However, the world that emerges from Heaven’s rubble is quickly overwhelmed by nihilism, consumerism, ugliness, and wide-scale environmental devastation.
 Was sacredness what had kept us from such a state?
 Is it alone what can save us now?
 What spirituality is possible after the death of God?
 The quest to answer these questions will lead the speaker into the underworld and back as he attempts to resurrect some new kind of Sacred for the metamodern world.

 The period known as postmodernism is over.
 With it goes the pervasive cynicism, apathy, and nihilism that defined so much of American culture during the latter 20th century.
 Now, a new sensibility—called “metamodernism” by an emerging consensus—has occasioned the return of various ideas long denigrated under postmodernism, but also transformed by it.
 This metamodern sensibility is characterized by a thorough reimagination of transcendence, and the exploration of new modes of depth and dimensionality for meeting the challenge of the contemporary meaning crisis.